GoInterject/ids-dotnet-api/interject.data.api/Examples/formula_jcolumndef.md

 <br>

 # The Data API
-From the data API side, Column Definition Items can be accessed from the request object with the _GetColDefItems_ method of the `InterjectRequestDTO` object.
+From the data API side, Column Definition Items can be accessed from the request object with the _GetColDefItems_ method of the `InterjectRequest` object.
 This will return a list of `InterjectColDefItems` that represent each column of the report.

 To access the column attributes from the `jColumnDef` formula, access variables in the `InterjectColDefItem.Json` hashmap as shown below with `item.Json["<KEY>"]`.
 All available keys are show below in the json object.